VojtaBednarsky/park_senzors/README.md

 ## Introduction
 This project is meant to realize a parring sensor using ultrasonic module HC-SR04 and micro-controller atmega328p.
 Completed version suppose to measure efficiently and precisely distance to the obstacle and give a quick response displaying distance on four seven segment module also depicting it with LED s and by giving sound signals.

-Project is written in  C tested with a avr-gcc compiler and loaded through SPI avrdude uploader.
+Project is written in  C, tested with a avr-gcc compiler and loaded through SPI avrdude uploader.

 ## Hardware